 Elizabeth is assigned a case about a child abduction in the Hasidic community, an intensely private world bound by strict rules and faith.
 It is a world which rarely welcomes intruders, does not open to societal scrutiny and crossing the border into Stamford Hill is like entering another country.
 Furthermore, they hold television to be an evil influence and trying to convince a community to welcome in a media avid for sensation is a difficult job.
 Yet despite the fact that they ‘dress like they are still living three hundred years ago (in) the backwoods of Poland’, Elizabeth finds the Hasidic Jews compelling.
 Their surety of identity a contrast to the tangled identities of both her and Mutti.
 Koppel’s portrayal of the community is fascinating and leaves one wanting to know more – particularly as they, in turn, spurn our interest.
 However, this part of the story appears only as a background and it flits in and out of the main narrative.
 So little time is spent on the crime one is left wondering what is happening and what is the connection to the main story, but perhaps that’s the point.
 The slow progress of the criminal investigation and not the quick fix of crime dramas solving any mystery in an hour.
 Elizabeth also seems to be able to take an inordinate amount of time off work without censure and one wonders if that’s really the case with journalists.

-The main narrative is about Mutti, her drunkenness and antics which constantly pull Elizabeth away from London back to Cardiff.
+The main narrative of Reparation is about Mutti, her drunkenness and antics which constantly pull Elizabeth away from London back to Cardiff.
 The mother’s character is both attractive and repelling and she is by far the strongest and most interesting person in the book; not surprising when Koppel based the portrait on her own mother.
 Those who have knowledge of alcoholics will empathise.
 Next to Mutti Elizabeth seems weak almost to the point of irritation, and her obsession with her mother means she hardly notices her boyfriend fading from her life.
 Mutti is also in the early stages of dementia adding to Elizabeth’s worries regarding the future – just how does one care for an alcoholic mother heading for senility?

 Mutti meanwhile had come up with an idea to reduce her straitened circumstances by claiming compensation from the Hungarian Government for land lost during the war.
 We learn more about her background and the reasons that drive her into alcoholism – and we begin to sympathise.
 Suddenly Elizabeth receives a phone call to say her mother has been arrested in Budapest and the two are thrown together closer than ever before in their lives.
 The scene where they become lost is particularly touching as Elizabeth begins for the first time to truly understand her mother and the construction of her own personal baggage.